Umar-Waseem/Personal-Expenses-Mobile-Application/README.md

-# expenses_app
+# Expenses_App

 A new Flutter project.
-Practice app made in flutter.
+An basic personal expenses app i made in flutter as a practice